1. Have students explain what an information database is and how it is relevant for finding information.

 13. Have students construct a timeline or map that illustrates the influence of a particular piece of published research and then summarize the relationship of the original research with what followed.

 15. Write an evaluation of a particular work or person using book reviews, weighing biographical information about the author and the reviewers.
 Students should identify at least one electronic resource available on the topic.
-Sources can be found in the Literary Reference Center.
+Sources can be found in Literary Reference Source Plus.

 16. Compare a fictional work with social commentary or accounts written about people during the same time that the fictional work takes place.
 Cite the resources used, ensuring that the citations are accurate.

-17. Have students examine a Web search using a search engine (such as Google or Google Scholar) and a database (such as ABI Inform) for information resources on a topic.
+17. Have students examine a Web search using a search engine (such as Google or Google Scholar) and a database (such as ABI/INFORM Global) for information resources on a topic.
 Have students prepare a description of the resources available through the two tools and discuss how the tools are similar and different.

 18. Have students prepare an annotated bibliography including the best, most useful books, essays, periodical articles, or other relevant sources on a subject.
 Entries should be properly cited and annotated.
 Students should be prepared to explain how each work was useful to them: basic information, useful insights (if so, what?).
 Also, students should explain how and where they obtained the information.